Ebrima Y. Jallow

 The Two Thinking Hats

 Creative Thinking: In this mode of thinking, we generate creative ideas by brainstorming potential ways to solve a problem.
-This method applies divergent thinking as we begin with a prompt or questions and generate many solutions.
+This method applies divergent thinking as we begin with a prompt or questions and generate many solutions. for example: The team at a software engineering company is gathered to brainstorm ideas for improving user engagement in a mobile application.
+Ideas include implementing personalized push notifications, introducing a loyalty rewards program, and incorporating augmented reality features for a more interactive user experience.

 Critical Thinking: This simply means identifying and analyzing a problem, then using facts and logic to evaluate ideas to decide which potential solution is likely to deliver the best results.
-This method applies convergent thinking, in that, we begin with pieces of information and converge around a solution.
+This method applies convergent thinking, in that, we begin with pieces of information and converge around a solution. for example: The company is considering adopting a new programming language for future projects.
+Critical thinking involves gathering data on the language's performance, community support, and compatibility with existing systems.
+The team analyzes case studies of other companies that have successfully adopted the language.

 The next step is to identify if a particular problem is worth solving.
 Ask at least 5 of these questions